jule64/Monocle/docs/src/main/tut/unsafe_optics.md

 ---
 # Background

-All the Optics defined in the `core` module obey a well defined set of `Laws` that make these Optics safe to use for all possible cases.
+All the Optics provided in the `core` module obey a well defined set of `Laws` that make these Optics safe to use for all possible cases.

-Some Optics however cannot make such guarantees and as a result are said to be "unsafe" and placed in the `unsafe` module.
+In some cases of Optics however it is not always possible to make such guarantees, in which case the Optic is said to be "unsafe".

-This is not to say that these Optics cannot be used - they actually come in handy on many occasions - but care must be taken in using them as we will proceed show in the next sections.
+This is not to say that these special cases cannot be used - they actually come in handy on many occasions - but care must be taken in using them as we will demonstrate in the next sections.

 # The `unsafe` module

-Unsafe Optics are defined in the `unsafe` module.
+All Optics considered unsafe are provided in the `unsafe` module.
 This module contains the following Optics:

 - UnsafeSelect
 - UnsafeHCompose